ammarozkan/joy2mice/README.md

 stickToMouseMovement(timer, currenttime, stickvalue, mouse's active position control signal code)

-Little information: 0 and 1 are the x,y position controls of mouse and 11 is the scroll.
+Little information about the mouse signal codes: 0 and 1 are the x,y position controls of mouse and 11 is the scroll.
 Stick value arrays are the analog informations from the joystick.